Markdiocre/Markdiocre/README.md

 - Hi I am Mark Thaddeus Manuel and I am currently a college student .
-Also is learning Fullstack with Django and VueJS
+Also is learning Fullstack Web-Developtment with Django and VueJS